rodekruis/data-service-catalogue/docs/registration/registration-validate-pa.md

 - Verifying and editing People Affected details.
 Follow the instructions on the People Affected details page.

-!!!info "Reject PA from program"
+!!! info "Reject PA from program"
-    Follow the instructions to reject PA from the program on this
+    Follow the instructions to [reject PA from the program](./registration-reject-pa.md).

 ___
 Need further assistance?
 Contact your dedicated Account Manager or reach our [support team via email](mailto:support@121.global).